MultiCraft/repixture/mods/show_wielded_item/README.md

 statbars.

 This mod is compatible with the HUD Bars [`hudbars`] mod.
+This mod *disables* itself if Unified Inventory is detected to show item names.
-Compability with other HUD-related mods is possible, but not guaranteed.
+Compatibility with other HUD-related mods is possible, but not guaranteed.

-Version: 1.2.0
+Version: 1.2.1 (modified for Repixture)

 ## Credits
 Released by Wuzzy.